saikumarenjamuri/E-Commerce-Sales-Data-Analysis/README.md

 - Data loading and inspection.
 - Handling missing values and empty rows.
-- Data cleaning and formating.
+- Data cleaning and formatting.
 - Converting the data into a table.
 - Modifying into a schema through Relationship.
-- Usage of DAX for calculation purpose.
+- Usage of DAX for calculation purposes.
 - Creating dashboards through the Visuals.
 - Preparation of Report Documentation.